-Our content is governed by Swiss data protection law as well as any other relevant foreign data protection laws, such as, in particular, those of the European Union (EU), namely the General Data Protection Regulation (GDPR).
-The European Commission recognises that Swiss data protection law provides adequate data protection.
+We are subject to Swiss data protection law and any applicable foreign data protection law such as, in particular, that of the European Union (EU) with the General Data Protection Regulation (GDPR).
+The European Commission recognizes that Swiss data protection law ensures adequate data protection.

 Drogerie von Grünigen AG